karlrees/docker_bedrockserver/README.md

  - change `eth0` to match your network interface
  - change the `MCVOLUME` to point to the absolute path of your `mcdata` folder from step 2

-5. Edit the `docker-compose.yml` file to include a separate section for each server.
+5. Edit the `docker-compose.yml` file to include a separate section for each server, copying or editing the example servers already at the bottom of the file.
 Be sure to change the name for each server--change both the `container_name` property and the `WORLD` environment variable.
 Be sure to use a different IP address for each server as well.

 6. Run `docker-compose`